getnamo/SocketIOClient-Unreal/README.md

 Your function expects a *SIOJsonValue* reference signature.
 By default this contains your first response value from you callback parameter.
 If your callback uses more than one parameter, make a second *SIOJsonValue* Input parameter which contains an array of all the responses.

+Since 0.6.8, if you know your data type you can use that signature directly in your function name.
+E.g. if you're sending a callback with a float value you can make a function with the matching name and only one float parameter as your signature.

+Supported Signatures:
+- SIOJsonValue
+- SIOJsonObject
+- String
+- Float
+- Int
+- Bool
+- Byte Array

 ### Binding Events to Functions

 Instead of using the event graph and comparing strings, you can bind an event directly to a function.
 The format to make the function is the same as callbacks.